Skip to main content

 Restoring testosterone and estrogen to optimal levels helps break this cycle.
 Testosterone has been shown to suppress the expression of inflammatory cytokines within adipose tissue.
 Estrogen also possesses powerful anti-inflammatory properties.
 By reducing the accumulation of visceral fat and by directly acting on immune cells, optimized hormone levels lower the systemic inflammatory burden.

 This is measurable through a decrease in biomarkers like high-sensitivity C-reactive protein (hs-CRP).
-The reduction in is a key mechanism through which hormone optimization confers its long-term benefits on cardiovascular health and insulin sensitivity.
+The reduction in meta-inflammation is a key mechanism through which hormone optimization confers its long-term benefits on cardiovascular health and insulin sensitivity.

 • HbA1c ∞ A measure of average blood glucose over three months.
 Optimization protocols consistently show improvements, reflecting better long-term glycemic control.